 - Commitment to the Growth of the People

 - Building Community

 An overarching framework for developing leaders to support these same competencies can be found in The Leadership Challenge developed by Jim Kouzes and Barry Posner.
-In more than 30 years of research and exploration on describing leading behaviorally, they have uncovered Five Practices of Exemplary Leadership that appear to be present in people that others would willingly follow.
+In more than 30 years of research and exploration on describing leading behaviorally, they have uncovered Five Practice that are present in people that others would willingly follow.